The name GeForce is firmly embedded in the minds of gamers, but Quadro is probably less familiar.

 It’s important to state that GeForce cards can be used for 3D modeling or AI training, but usually not to a professional level.

-While two GeForce cards can be linked via NVLink, the performance boost is related to the application’s technology usage, so we can’t guarantee the same results for every piece of software.
+While two GeForce cards can be linked via NVLink, the performance enhancement is related to the application’s technology usage, so we can’t guarantee the identical results for every piece of software.

 Quadro – A Jack Of All Trades, Master Of All But One

-Quadro is a professional-grade graphics card, meaning it can perform a variety of tasks for several different industries.
+Quadro is a high-end graphics card, meaning it can perform a variety of tasks for several different industries.
 However, its best uses are in the fields of design and visualization.
-We’re talking about tasks such as 3D modeling and animation.
+We’re talking about tasks such as 3D modeling and computer-generated imagery.

 For example, a Quadro card will allow you to have a much smoother experience when working with wireframes or double-sided polygons.